-This is something which every parent dreams of –“Best school for Nursery admission”.
+This is something that every parent dreams of –“Best school for Nursery admission.”
 Getting an apple of your eye; your little child who used to play inside the house, sit in your lap, enjoy the warmth of your hugs is now to be sent to a regular school.

 I met a parent in Select city Walk on 31st night, Mrs. Geeta Parashar, a young parent.
 She has a three and a half years young son.
-We all had gathered to celebrate the Year end and welcome the New Year.
-But Mrs. Parashar seemed to be present there half heartedly.
-On enquiry, she replied that she was worried for her son’s admission.
+We all had gathered to celebrate the Year-end and welcome the New Year.
+But Mrs. Parashar seemed to be present there half-heartedly.
+On inquiry, she replied that she was worried about her son’s admission.
 She had filled the forms in 18 schools till now.
-7th is the last date for filling application form and the next morning, she had to go to 5 more schools.
+7th is the last date for filing an application form and the next morning, she had to go to 5 more schools.

 “Ma’am, it’s very difficult to get admission and we as parents want to get rid of the tension of admitting our child again after a few years.”

-She further added, “Though I want the best school for my child but I have to apply in atleast 25 schools.”
+She further added, “Though I want the best school for my child I have to apply in at least 25 schools.”
 “Applying in 25 schools simply conveys that in your hearts of hearts you know anything will do.
-Otherwise why would someone apply in 15-20 schools.
+Otherwise, why would someone apply in 15-20 schools?

 “Best school for Nursery admission is my dream.
-I want my child to study in a school which is till XIIth grade.
-Ek baar mein chutti ho jayegi” , she had a spark in her eyes while mentioning that.
+I want my child to study in a school that is till XIIth grade.
+Ek Baar main chutti ho jayegi” , she had a spark in her eyes while mentioning that.

 What does a big school mean to you?

-A big brand name, building with 5 star infrastructure, good fee structure, lots of gadgets installed, highly paid teachers, a number of sport equipments isn’t it?
+A big brand name, building with 5-star infrastructure, good fee structure, lots of gadgets installed, highly paid teachers, a number of sports equipment isn’t it?

-Food for thought: Only Indian till date to have received Nobel Prize for Literature is Thakur Rabindra Nath Tagore and I am sure you know about his schooling.
+Food for thought: Only Indian to date to have received Nobel Prize for Literature is Thakur Rabindra Nath Tagore and I am sure you know about his schooling.
 Did he go to the kind of best school you want your child to go to?
-Let me reframe the question, ‘Did any student passing out from these five star schools receive any Nobel Prize?’
+Let me reframe the question, ‘Did any student passing out from these five-star schools receive any Nobel Prize?’